Background The quantification of non-calcified coronary plaques using multidetector computed tomography has not been extensively investigated.

-Objective: To evaluate the ability of Dual Source CT (DSCT) to quantify noncalcified plaque volumes using intravascular ultrasound (IVUS) as the standard of reference.
+Objective To evaluate the ability of dual-source computed tomography (DSCT) to quantify non-calcified plaque volumes using intravascular ultrasound (IVUS) as the standard of reference.

-Methods: We analyzed the datasets of 70 patients with suspected or known coronary artery disease who underwent DSCT (330 ms gantry rotation, 2 x 64 x 0.6 mm collimation, 60 – 90 mL contrast agent) prior to invasive coronary angiography, with IVUS performed as part of the diagnostic procedure.
-One hundred individual noncalcified coronary atherosclerotic plaques (1 to 3 plaques per patient) with suitable fiducial markers were matched and selected for plaque volume measurements using manual segmentation.
-Only DSCT data sets with good or excellent image quality were considered for analysis.
+Methods The datasets of 70 patients with suspected or known coronary artery disease who underwent DSCT (330 ms gantry rotation, 2×64×0.6 mm collimation, 60–90 ml contrast agent) were analysed before invasive coronary angiography, with IVUS performed as part of the diagnostic procedure.
+100 individual non-calcified coronary atherosclerotic plaques (one to three plaques per patient) with suitable fiducial markers were matched and selected for plaque volume measurements using manual segmentation.
+Only DSCT datasets with good or excellent image quality were considered for analysis.

-Conclusions: Noncalcified plaque volumes as determined by DSCT yielded good correlation but only modest agreement in comparison to IVUS.
+Conclusions Non-calcified plaque volumes as determined by DSCT yielded good correlation but only modest agreement in comparison with IVUS.

 - dual-source computed tomography